pytorch/pytorch/lazy_tensor_core/OP_LOWERING_GUIDE.md

 ## File structure
 Files mentioned below live under the `lazy_tensor_core/lazy_tensor_core/csrc` and `lazy_tensor_core/lazy_tensor_core/csrc/ts_backend` folders, with the exception of `ts_native_functions.yaml`

 1. `ts_native_functions.yaml` contains the list of all operators that are lowered.
 Each operator name must directly match a pytorch operator listed in [native_functions.yaml](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/native_functions.yaml).
 This file serves as the interface to adding support for new operators, and is an input to PyTorch's [codegen machinery](https://github.com/pytorch/pytorch/blob/master/tools/codegen/gen_backend_stubs.py).
-It generates the below 3 files: `XLANativeFunctions.h`, `RegisterXLA.cpp`, and `RegisterAutogradXLA.cpp`
+It generates the below 3 files: `LazyNativeFunctions.h`, `RegisterLazy.cpp`, and `RegisterAutogradLazy.cpp`
-1. `XLANativeFunctions.h` and `aten_xla_type.cpp` are entry points of PyTorch to the lazy tensors world, and contain the manually written lowerings for each operator. `XLANativeFunctions.h` is auto-generated through a combination of `ts_native_functions.yaml` and the PyTorch core `native_functions.yaml` file, and contains declarations for kernels that need to be defined in `aten_xla_type.cpp`.
+1. `LazyNativeFunctions.h` and `aten_ltc_ts_type.cpp` are entry points of PyTorch to the lazy tensors world, and contain the manually written lowerings for each operator. `LazyNativeFunctions.h` is auto-generated through a combination of `ts_native_functions.yaml` and the PyTorch core `native_functions.yaml` file, and contains declarations for kernels that need to be defined in `aten_ltc_ts_type.cpp`.
 The kernels written here need to construct `LazyTensor`s using the input `at::Tensor` and other parameters.
 The resulting `LazyTensor` needs to be converted back to the `at::Tensor` before returning to the PyTorch world.
-1. `RegisterXLA.cpp` and `RegisterAutogradXLA.cpp` are auto-generated files that register all lowerings to the PyTorch Dispatcher.
+1. `RegisterLazy.cpp` and `RegisterAutogradLazy.cpp` are auto-generated files that register all lowerings to the PyTorch Dispatcher.
 They also include auto-generated wrapper implementations of `out=` and `inplace` operators.
 1. `aten_eager_fallback.h/.cpp` contain our boxed fallback implementation to CPU or GPU.
-The boxed fallback kernel will be used if a lowering is not explicitly defined in `ts_native_functions.yaml` + `aten_xla_type.cpp`, and the operator is not composite.
+The boxed fallback kernel will be used if a lowering is not explicitly defined in `ts_native_functions.yaml` + `aten_ltc_ts_type.cpp`, and the operator is not composite.
 1. `tensor.h` contains the `LazyTensor` declarations.
-These declarations are usually a one to one mapping of the `at::Tensor` nodes we declared in `XLANativeFunctions.h`
+These declarations are usually a one to one mapping of the `at::Tensor` nodes we declared in `LazyNativeFunctions.h`
 1. `tensor_methods.cpp` contains the implementations of `LazyTensor` methods defined in `tensor.h`.
 They are expressed in terms of `ir::Value`s, which are wrappers for nodes in the captured computation graph.
 1. `ops/` directory contains definitions for the various node kinds in the computation graphs.
 All ops inherit from `ir::ops::Node`.